Hurricane season is underway and we are currently monitoring two disturbances, Tropical Storm Marco and Tropical Storm Laura.

-“Whenever there is a hurricane, the medical community becomes acutely concerned with communicable diseases, such as diarrhea, tuberculosis, and meningitis, because many people may lose their homes and gather in large shelters, as we saw during Hurricane Harvey,” said Luis Ostrosky, MD, an infectious disease specialist with UT Physicians and professor of internal medicine and vice chair for Healthcare Quality at McGovern Medical School at UTHealth.
+“Whenever there is a storm, the medical community becomes acutely concerned with communicable diseases, such as diarrhea, tuberculosis, and meningitis, because many people may lose their homes and gather in large shelters, as we saw during Hurricane Harvey,” said Luis Ostrosky, MD, an infectious disease specialist with UT Physicians and professor of internal medicine and vice chair for Healthcare Quality at McGovern Medical School at UTHealth.
 “The hospitals could be overwhelmed with those needing care during a hurricane as well as those suffering from COVID-19.
 This is why hurricane preparedness is going to be critically important this year.”

 “Don’t let COVID-19 impact your preparedness for hurricane season,” said Robert Emery, DrPH, vice president for Safety, Health, Environment, and Risk Management at UTHealth.
 “We have put together some helpful tips, so you and your family aren’t caught off guard.”